 - Noise levels of the car.
-It´s well soundproven and the absence of explosions in the front ensure it´s rly quiet.
+It´s well soundproven and the absence of exploding dinosaurs in the front ensure it´s also realy quiet.

 - Space: The car is spaceous.
 I´ve driven a Skoda Superb before and the Enyaq has a smaller footprint but feels nearly the same space inside.

 - Wintertires and rims.
-Wanted “original” ones.
+Wanted “original” (=manufactore made) ones.
 Bought them at the place where I bought the car.
 They offered competitive pricing, but cheap is different.